rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_20
 I:Chris Wenham
-S:Debugging time increases as a square of the program’s size.
+S:Debugging time increases as a square of the program's size.

 *:G5_21
 I:P.J.
 Plauger
-S:My definition of an expert in any field is a person who knows enough about :what’s really going on to be scared.
+S:My definition of an expert in any field is a person who knows enough about :what's really going on to be scared.

 *:G5_22
 I:Richard Gabriel
 S:Old programs read like quiet conversations between a well-spoken research :worker and a well-studied mechanical colleague, not as a debate with a compiler.
- :Who’d have guessed sophistication bought such noise?
+ :Who'd have guessed sophistication bought such noise?

 *:G5_23
 I:R. Buckminster Fuller